Talking to your doctor

 To get started, you may want to ask yourself these following questions:

-- Am I noticing changes in my RA signs and symptoms (joint pain, stiffness, or swelling)?
+- Am I noticing changes in my RA symptoms (joint pain, stiffness, or swelling)?

 - Have I seen changes in my physical function in performing day-to-day tasks?